a-o-connor/PFDA-project/README.md

 ### What is TFF?
 TFF stands for Tangential Flow Filtration, a filtration process used to separate and purify biomolecules such as proteins.
 Unlike traditional filtration where the fluid passes directly through the membrane and the filtrate is collected in a batch, TFF allows the fluid to flow tangentially across the membrane, enabling continuous filtration.
 TFF is commonly used in biopharmaceutical production to concentrate or purify solutions

-In this project, a TFF setup incorporates an online Raman flow cell to monitor the retentate concentration in real time as a solution of immunoglobin 1  passes through the filtration membrane.
+In this project, a TFF setup incorporates an online Raman flow cell to monitor the retentate concentration in real time as a solution of immunoglobin (IgG 1) passes through the filtration membrane.
 The initial solution starts with an immunoglobulin concentration of 1 mg/mL, and TFF is used to concentrate the solution up to 10 mg/mL.
 The online Raman cell monitors the concentration of the retentate in real time to track:

 1. Protein concentration during ultrafiltration.
 2. End-point detection of diafiltration.